burnsg5/DeltaHacksApp/README.md

 # Deltahacks
-# This is our attempt at an app for delta hacks
+# This is our app for delta hacks
+#it does require the pip installation of tkintermapview